StudySmarter - The all-in-one study app.

 The Critical Period Hypothesis states that we would not be able to develop language to a fluent level if we are not exposed to it in the first few years of our lives.
 Let's have a look at this concept in more detail!

 The Critical Period Hypothesis (CPH) holds that there is a critical time period for a person to learn a new language to a native proficiency.
-This period typically starts at around age two and ends before puberty¹.
+This critical period typically starts at around age two and ends before puberty¹.
 The hypothesis implies that acquiring a new language after this critical window will be more difficult and less successful.

 The critical period is a key concept within the subject of Psychology.
 Psychology often has close links with English Language and Linguistics with a key area of study being Language Acquisition.

 In developmental psychology, the critical period is the maturing stage of a person, where their nervous system is primed and sensitive to environmental experiences.
 If a person doesn't get the right environmental stimuli during this period, their ability to learn new skills will weaken, affecting many social functions in adult life.
-If a child passes through the critical period without learning a language, it will be very unlikely for them to gain native fluency in their first language².
+If a child passes through a critical period without learning a language, it will be very unlikely for them to gain native fluency in their first language².

 During the critical period, a person is primed to acquire new skills because of the brains' neuroplasticity.
 The connections in the brain, called synapses, are highly receptive to new experiences since they can form new pathways.
 The developing brain has a high degree of plasticity and gradually becomes less 'plastic' in adulthood.